Sparsha-mehta/aws-ai/src/aimldl/modelevalmetric.md

 To draw this curve, you look at various thresholds in your model, vary the threshold with multiple confusion matrices, and plot this over time.
 AUC-ROC is very useful when comparing thresholds and choosing the right model for binary classification.

+### Confusion Matrix can be Multi-Dimensional
-**Note:** The confusion matrix can also be multi-dimensional for multiple categories in classification.
+- The confusion matrix can also be multi-dimensional.
+- That means that we can have multiple category for a classification and create a confusion matrix

 ![alt text](image-40.png)